 The GBA SP also came in several colors which weren’t seen too often in the States.
 Flame Red, Onyx Black, Cobalt Blue, and Silver were amongst the colors available, while a pink model and a retro NES style model were released later on.
 However, due to the GBA SP’s age, it really shows its teeth.
 Let’s take a look at the actual specs of the machine.

 Powering the entire system is an ARM7TDMI CPU at a whopping 16 MHz.
 Yeah, it’s ancient tech even for 2003, but it got the job done.
 It had 128 KB of VRAM and 256 KB of DRAM.
 Yes, that’s kilobytes.
 The resolution was 256×160 and displayed an astounding 512 colors.
 However, those dinky specs were home to some of the greatest games of all time; it just goes to show that power isn’t everything.

-With that said, the GBA SP is a must buy even for today.
+With that said, the GBA SP is a must-buy even today.
 We have smartphones that are nearly as powerful as laptops now, the 3DS, and Vita that trumps the GBA in every aspect, but it’s the games that those devices cannot bring back.
 While the $130 price tag was well worth it back in 2003, you will pay close to that or more for one in nearly perfect condition.
 Honestly, they don’t exist.
 They are scratched up, dinged, and chewed on.
 I had to buy my new one with a refurbished third-party shell.
-If you’re a collector go this route on eBay. $60 will get you a new looking GBA SP.
-However, if you just want the games and don’t care, they run as low as $30 in pawn shops or eBay.
+If you’re a collector go this route on eBay. $60 will get you a new-looking GBA SP.
+However, if you just want the games and don’t care, they run as low as $30 in pawn shops or on eBay.